 provide a basis for the accountability of the Directors to their shareholders for the performance of the organisation.

-The Statement of Intent is prepared in accordance with section 64(1) of the Local Government Act 2002.
+The Statement of Intent is prepared in accordance with section 64(1) of the Local Government Act 2002 (Appendix 1)

 2 Introduction

 Seaview Marina Limited (SML) is responsible for the profitable operation of the marina facilities and services at 100 Port Road, Seaview, as well as for developing the marina to its full potential.
-SML operates as a CCTO under the Local Government Act 2002 and has one shareholder, the Hutt City Council (HCC).
+SML operates as a CCO under the Local Government Act 2002 and has one shareholder, the Hutt City Council (HCC).

+SML has a three member board, two independent members and one Councillor, all appointed by the HCC.
+A Chief Executive Officer (CEO) reports to the Board and is responsible for implementing the policies approved by the Board.
+A directory can be found in Appendix 2.

-The SML Board has a strategy to develop SML into the best marina facility in the lower North Island.
-To achieve this, development of strategic services and facilities has been a key focus and this will continue to be a priority.
+The SML Board and staff are committed to develop SML into the best marina facility in the lower North Island.

-SML staff members are committed to this strategy.

 3 Background

-The marina has operated as a CCTO since 1 April 2003.
+The marina has operated as a CCO since 1 April 2003.
 The site occupies just less than 17 hectares in total, 5 hectares being reclaimed ground and 12 hectares seabed.

 The marina is protected by a breakwater, which is not part of the marina business, but owned by the Shareholder.
-The in-water facilities now include 315 berths accommodating 10m to 20m vessels and 18 pole moorings.
+The in-water facilities now include 319 berths accommodating 10m to 20m vessels.
 On the land there is secure storage for 250 trailer boats and a four lane trailer boat launching ramp.

-A boatyard provides hardstand storage for up to 32 vessels.
+A boatyard provides hardstand storage for up to 32 vessels, where owners and contractors are able to do repair and maintenance work.
 A 2000 square metre marine service centre completes the boatyard, with units and workshops providing accommodation for marine related businesses servicing the boating public.
-A diesel fuel pump is located near the dockway.
+A new self-service diesel fuel facility is located at the southern end of the boatyard providing 24/7 service to both SML boat owners and from other marinas.

-The marina is focused on providing safe and secure storage facilities for mainly recreational boats and their servicing.
+The marina is focused on providing safe and secure storage facilities for mainly recreational boats and their servicing, although 4% of the berths are occupied by commercial vessels.
+The boatyard has a 50 tonne boat hoist to lift vessels from and to the water.
+One large workshop in the Wellington Marine Centre is operated as part of the boatyard and is set up as a paint shop and maintenance facility – the only one of its kind in Wellington.

 The organisation also provides a base for a number of clubs and interest groups who make use of the facilities and sheltered waters of the marina.
 These include the Lowry Bay Yacht Club, Yachting New Zealand Have a Go Sailing, the Wellington Radio Controlled Model Yacht Club and Sailability.
 The general public are provided with a pleasant recreational environment and walkers and cyclists are frequently found using the marina.

 4 Financial History